 Attend appointments with your Case Manager every 2nd and 4th week of the month.

 Continue attending treatment according to the Individual Treatment Plan.
-Primary treatment should be completed during this level.
+Primary treatment should be established during this level.

 Continue to work towards goals established in the Case Plan in accordance with timeline.